 The birth of the ateliers in Saleggi, Locarno, came about thanks to his friendship with Jean Arp, for whom he wished to provide a space to work.
 The idea was to form a small art community in which sculptors, painters, engravers, ceramists and artists of all types could carry out their work in peace.
 The complex of ateliers thus offered many artists the chance to work in a suitable environment, when necessary using the material and the contribution of the assistants employed by Remo Rossi.
 The atelier project attracted artists to the Locarno area, and also brought about wider knowledge of their works.
-When Marguerite and Jean Arp donated an important collection of works to the city of Locarno, plans began for a new Municipal Museum of Modern Art, which opened on 10 April 1965 at the Castello Visconteo, now home to the previously mentioned Casorella Museum.
+When Marguerite and Jean Arp donated an important collection of works to the city of Locarno, plans began for a new Municipal Museum of Modern Art, which opened on 10 April 1965 at the Castello Visconteo.